No Way to Treat a Lady (film): Screenplay

-Goldman wrote the original novel while experiencing writer's block, when writing Boys and Girls Together (published in 1964).
+Goldman wrote the original novel while experiencing writer's block, when writing Boys and Girls Together (1964).
 He was inspired by an article about the Boston Strangler which suggested there might be two stranglers operating, and Goldman wondered what would happen if that were the case and they got jealous of each other.

 Development

-In October 1966 it was announced that Sol C. Siegel had signed a three-picture deal with Paramount Pictures, of which the first was to be an adaptation of No Way to Treat a Lady.
+In October 1966, it was announced that Sol C. Siegel had signed a three-picture deal with Paramount Pictures, of which the first was to be an adaptation of No Way to Treat a Lady.
 In December Siegel hired John Gay to adapt the novel into a screenplay.
 (Jack Smight later said Goldman refused to do the screen adaptation claiming that a novelist should never adapt his or her work for the screen.)

 In March 1967, Jack Smight signed to direct.
 By May, Rod Steiger was playing the lead and George Segal joined the cast in June.

 Paramount was helmed by Robert Evans at the time, but Smight said he received more assistance from his executive Peter Bart.
 "He was enormously helpful to me under some very trying circumstances," said Smight.

 Tony Curtis was Evans' choice to play the detective, but Smight insisted that the role go to George Segal.

 Filming

-Filming started in June and mostly took place in Brooklyn Heights, New York.
-The original plan was to shoot three weeks in New York and do all interiors at Paramount's studio but in the end Smight and Siegel decided to shoot the entire film in New York.
+Filming started in June 1967 and mostly took place in Brooklyn Heights, New York.
+The original plan was to shoot three weeks in New York and do all interiors at Paramount's studio, but in the end, Smight and Siegel decided to shoot the entire film in New York.

-"It's Steiger's film," said Segal.
+"It's Steiger's film", said Segal.
 "He runs around doing all sorts of different roles and I just stop by and watch him...
 It's a big, comfortable Hollywood production and I have banker's hours."

 Eileen Heckart filmed her scenes during the day while appearing at night in You Know I Can't Hear You When the Water's Running.